-NOTE: Conformance to this guideline does not ensure that a vehicle will be stable if safe operating practices are not followed.
-For example, excessive speed in turns or on non-level surfaces, unstable or offset loads, etc., can cause instability.
+- NOTE: Conformance to this guideline does not ensure that a vehicle will be stable if safe operating practices are not followed.
+For example, excessive speed in turns or non-level surfaces, unstable or offset loads, etc., can cause instability.
 Also, other factors influence handling and subjective feel such as suspension roll stiffness and steering geometry.
-These may influence drivers' perceptions of whether a vehicle has satisfactory stability.

-IMPORTANT: Calculations of rollover stability are approximations.
-Confirmatory testing may be necessary in marginal circumstances.
-SAE J2180, a tilt table measurement procedure, can be utilized to more accurately establish rollover threshold.

-WARNING: Always consider rollover threshold when specifying a truck chassis and installing or modifying a body or major equipment.
-Otherwise, the vehicle could be unstable in curves or other steering maneuvers, possibly resulting in rollover and serious personal injury or death.
+These may influence drivers' perceptions of whether a vehicle has satisfactory stability. - IMPORTANT: Calculations of rollover stability are approximations.
+Confirmatory testing may be be utilized to more accurately establish rollover threshold. - WARNING: Always consider rollover threshold when specifying a truck chassis and installing or or other steering maneuvers, possibly resulting in rollover and serious injury or death.

-Additional information can be obtained from Western Star Truck Application Engineering at 803-578-3137.
+Additional information can be obtained from Western Star Truck Application Engineering at 855-253-0426.